-Applications are accepted continuously and the earliest term for a student to join the desired program will be determined individually based on their prior academic experience.
+We encourage students to apply one year in advance.
+Applications are reviewed continuously and the earliest term for a student to join the desired program will be determined individually based on their prior academic experience.
 In general, most full-time graduate programs start each semester in Fall 1 and Spring 1.
-Part-time students in Business and Management department have more flexibility in terms of starting their programs.
-Sustaining the full-time load is not mandatory and students can adjust their course load based on their circumstances.

 The earlier an applicant submits a complete application, the sooner an Admissions decision can be made.

 - you need a visa to enter Austria.
 The visa application process might take 6 months or longer depending on your citizenship.
 You can apply for your student visa once you have been granted admission to Webster University.
 Your acceptance package will include an acceptance letter and a visa application form.
 You will need to fill out this form and submit it to the Austrian embassy in your country with accompanying documents.
 Please notify your Admissions Officer if your visa cannot be issued in time for your starting term.
 Your starting term can be deferred to the next term as necessary.

 - you are interested in scholarships.
 Send your application for admissions by early spring.
 Only students who have been granted admission and meet the minimum grade point average in addition to high English proficiency scores, may apply for a scholarship.
 Please check our scholarship page to find more details including application instructions, deadlines, and supporting documents.

 Webster University makes admissions decisions based on the application documents to evaluate your likelihood to succeed in your studies.
 For this process, it is essential for us to have the official documentation of your prior educational records.
 Please be aware that we cannot make an admissions decision without all of the following documents.

 - Read the information details of your intended degree.

 - Start your application by clicking the yellow "Apply Now" button.